ksolivenhub/BH-PCMLAI-Module17/README.md

 ### Data Understanding

 This step will allow us to have a general understanding of data by analyzing relationships, identify data quality issues, and create visualizations about the features found in the data set.
-Based on this activity, we would want to predict the sale price of cars and as such, this is a Regression problem.
+Based on this activity, we would want to predict the classification of term deposit subscriptions and as such, this is a Classification problem.

 <center>
     <img src = images/sklearn_algo_cs.png width = 70%/>